ecschuetz/TWS-API-Historical-Data-Manager/README.md

 If you have a MATLAB license, just get all .m and the .fig files and Run Programm.m

-If you dont have MATLAB, install the .exe file in the Excecutable folder
+If you dont have MATLAB, install the .exe <a href="https://github.com/ecschuetz/TWS-API-Historical-Data-Manager/blob/master/Excecutable/TWS_API_Historical-Data-Manager.exe">Excecutable for Windows</a> file in the Excecutable folder

 If you are able to Run the GUI, make sure youre Trader Workstation is set up correctly with input arguments you choose in the GUI